Sprintec Birth Control Pills (Norgestimate and Ethinyl Estradiol)

 In the case of Sprintec missed pills, follow the patient instructions supplied with your medication.
-If you not understand these directions, ask your physician or pharmacist.
+If you do not understand these directions, ask your physician or pharmacist.

 You may need to use back-up birth control (such as condoms) for a short time period to prevent pregnancy.

 You may not have a period during the month if you miss a couple of pills.
-Alternately, your period may arrive at an unscheduled times.
+Alternately, your period may arrive at unscheduled times.
 Ask your doctor or pharmacist if you have any questions or concerns.

 If you frequently notice Sprintec missed pills, contact your doctor and consider switching to another form of birth control.